 Good luck and lots of fun ~

-Servants and labourers were treated with ale.
+Servants and labourers were treated with ale at Christmas.
 In 1910 the bill for ale in December came to £63.8s.6d.
 December was a busy time of year for the servants and Christmas day was the busiest day of all, with the preparations for the Boxing Day hunt, there was no rest on Christmas Day.
-A turkey was bought from Cefnllech farm.
-A couple of days before, a pig that was kept in the Dove Cot was killed.
-Half the pig was pickled for the following year; the rest of it was eaten during the festivities.
-Other meat came from Scotland and hamper arrived from Harrods, containing ham, silverside, tea and other treats.
-Other foods cooked for Boxing Day were game pie, rabbit pie, turkey, beef, ham, meringue and a large pot of rice boiled on the fender.
-With the return of the hunt on Boxing Day, well over a 100 people gathered at Nanteos, hungry after their day of hunting.
+A turkey was bought from Cefn Llech farm.
+A pig that was kept in the Dove Cot was killed, half the pig was pickled for the following year; the rest of it was eaten during the festivities.
+Other meat came from Scotland and a hamper arrived from Harrods, containing ham, silverside, tea and other treats.
+Other foods cooked for Boxing Day Hunt were game pie, rabbit pie, roast turkey and beef, boiled ham, meringue and a large pot of rice boiled on the fender.
+With the return of the hunt on Boxing Day, late afternoon, well over a 100 people gathered at Nanteos, hungry after their day of hunting.
 Half sat in the dining room and the other half in the servant’s hall.
 Many followers of the hunt were also invited in, many children from the surrounding villages, helping themselves to turkey sanwiches and a cheeky glass of beer when no one was looking.

-The stable yard, situated north of Nanteos, was built in Roman style architecture in 1837, possibly Cockerill.
-An ornamental cupola stands on top of the far roof.
-On the arched entrance there once stood a bronze horse sadly sold in the 1950s and two stone eagles, which sadly flew many years ago.
+The stable yard, situated behind the mansion, built in Roman style architecture in 1837, by William Coulthart.
+An ornamental cupola stands on top of the west end roof.
+On the arched entrance there once stood a bronze horse sadly sold in the 1950s and two stone eagles, were sold in the early 1980s.

-The stable has a cobbled floor and holds up to 10 horses.
-There are eight large entrances for carriages.
-Two Victorias, a Phaeton, a Brougham, a Station -wagon, and in later years a Model T Ford with the number plate EJ 1071, were all housed there.
-The smaller doorways lead to the stable blocks and saddle room.
+The stable has a cobbled floor and bays that hold up to 18 horses.
+There are eight large entrances for carriages, which held Two Victorias, a Phaeton, a Brougham, a Station wagon, and in later years a Model T Ford with the number plate EJ 1071, sadly gone many years ago.
+The smaller doorways lead to the stable bays, tack room and saddle room.
 Above the carriage compartments were the living quarters for the stable staff on the right side and on the left side was the Carpernter’s workshop.

 The day began very early for the stable staff.
 They would regularly spend a week scrubbing the cobbled stable yard with boiling water until it was spotless.
 During the hunting season work would begin at 4am. preparing the horses for the hunt.
 The hunt lasted most of the day; going as far afield as Bow Street and Trawscoed, then back to Nanteos for food prepared by the kitchen staff.

 For the kitchen staff, the day began at 6am with the preparation of breakfast for the outdoor staff at 7am.
-They were called in by a bell, which once stood in a tower by the courtyard.
-Sadly, the tower is long gone, as is the game larder that stood 15 feet high in the courtyard until it was demolished in 1971 for safety reasons.
+The outdoor staff were called in by a bell, which once stood in a tower by the courtyard.
+Sadly, the tower has long gone, as is the game larder that stood 15 feet high in the courtyard until it was demolished in 1971 for safety reasons.

 Wages at Nanteos in the early 19th century